Morocco in the Eurovision Song Contest: Background

 The Eurovision Song Contest is an annual international song competition held since 1956 by the European Broadcasting Union (EBU) between its members who participate representing their countries.
 Each participating broadcaster submits an original song to be performed on live television and radio, then casts votes for the other countries' songs to determine the winner.
 Since its inception, entry to the contest has been open to all members of the EBU, a group also containing broadcasters from countries in North Africa and the Middle East.

-The Moroccan public broadcaster Société nationale de radiodiffusion et de télévision (SNRT) is a full member of the EBU, thus eligible to participate in the Eurovision Song Contest representing Morocco, but have declined to participate in the contest due to 's presence.
-However, SNRT's predecessor, Radiodiffusion-Télévision Marocaine (RTM), who had previously broadcast select contests in the 1960s and 1970s, participated in the when Israel was absent.
-This was the first, and as of 2025 the only time, that Morocco has participated in Eurovision.
+The Moroccan public broadcaster Société nationale de radiodiffusion et de télévision (SNRT) is a full member of the EBU, thus eligible to participate in the Eurovision Song Contest representing Morocco.
+It is believed, however, that the broadcaster has declined to take part in the contest due to 's presence.
+SNRT's predecessor, Radiodiffusion-Télévision Marocaine (RTM), which had previously broadcast select contests in the 1960s and 1970s, participated in the when Israel was absent.
+This was the first, and to date the only time, that Morocco has participated in Eurovision.